ChristianPuchaicela/ChristianPuchaicela/README.md

 <br>

-- Software Engineering Student
+- Software Engineering Student.
+- I'm 21 years old.
-- Playing CTF's at spare time
+- Playing CTF's at spare time.
-- Currently learning Web Development, Database by Self
+- Currently learning Web Development, Database by Self.
 - I’m currently open for an Intern or a new job opportunity.

 <br>